cs6110/2018sp-web/src/lectures/leandemo.md

 We provide a 0 in both cases to indicate that we're passing in a list of length 1.
 Trying to provide any other number there results in a type error.

+You can also define functions differently so you can pattern-match on type-level arguments.
+Instead of putting the curly braces before the colon, use the syntax `Pi {var : type},` to introduce a "big pi" abstraction.
+For example, here's a needlessly verbose implementation of `dbl`, a function that doubles every element of a list:

+    def dbl : Pi {n : nat}, IList n -> IList n
+    | 0     IList.nil        := IList.nil
+    | (_+1) (IList.cons h t) := IList.cons (h*2) t

+That syntax pattern-matches on both `n`, the type-level argument to this function, and the term-level list argument simultaneously.
+In the first case, `n` must be zero; in the second case, it must be `n+1` for some `n`.
+We can use `_` as a wildcard, just like in OCaml, because we don't care about the value of the number.
+The function works how you expect a good `dbl` to work:

+    #reduce dbl somelist

+We can use the same principle to write one version of the dependently-typed indexing function, `get`.
+The idea is to use *two* type-level parameters: the index we're interested in, and the number of other elements in the list (minus one).
+We only want to pattern-match on the index, so our declaration for `get` will use an explicit `Pi` for only one of these numbers:

+    def get {n : nat} : Pi {m : nat}, IList (n+m+1) -> int
+    | 0     (IList.cons h t) := h
+    | (_+1) (IList.cons h t) := get t

+The second case uses a recursive call.
+Lean can synthesize its type-level arguments automatically.
+A more explicit way to write that line would be:

+    | (x+1) (IList.cons h t) := @get x t

+indicating that the index argument decreases with each recursive call.
+To use this function, we need to use the `@` form to explicitly provide the parameter we're interested in (and the first bookkeeping parameter):

+    def longlist := IList.cons 6 (IList.cons 1
+        (IList.cons 1 (IList.cons 0 IList.nil)))
+    #reduce @get 3 0 longlist  -- Get the first element.
+    #reduce @get 0 3 longlist  -- ...and the last element.

+Behind the scenes, Lean is using facts it knows about its built-in `nat` type to prove `get` safe.